Skip to content

 Today we are at the forefront of the “building with nature” movement and regularly contribute to shoreline stewardship initiatives, including GreenShores and Coastal Zone Canada’s Nature Based Coastal Solutions community of practice.

-Meet Our Representatives at CZC 2025
+Meet the Team at CZC 2025

 Our professionals understand that every project faces specific challenges and every client has unique perspectives that require understanding, respect, and accommodation.
 We are known for combining practical knowledge and experience with sophisticated modelling and analysis to identify and develop solutions.